SinghTushar20/Learn-to-Code/06-Cool Things Computer Can't Do/03-Machine Learning/Data Analysis/Readme.md

 - Assessing Data
 - Cleaning Data

+## Gathering Data

+The data can either be given directly in a csv file or we need to collect it using API's or with Webscrapping or directly from the database.

 ## **Assessing Data**

 It is about getting the dataset and then analysing and assesment of data so we can clean it in the next step.